 Wong has presented in notable international group exhibitions including the Biennale of Sydney, SUPERPOSITION: Equilibrium & Engagement, curated by Mami Kataoka, Sydney, Australia (2018); A Tree Fell in the Forest, and No One’s There, curated by Andre Chan, Power Station Of Art, Shanghai, China (2018–19); KOTODAMA, Para Site, Hong Kong (2018); and Self Criticism–How Much Time Is Being Wasted?, curated by Lee Kit, Inside Out Museum (2017), Beijing, China.

 Wong’s first commercial solo exhibition, Day in, day out, was held at Rossi & Rossi London in 2017, coinciding with the publication of ‘Short Stories’, a hardcover monograph of her work from 2013–2017.

-A finalist for the Hong Kong Human Right’s Art Prize in 2017.
-Wong was also selected for the artist support programme by soundpocket in 2013.
-She won the Hong Kong Contemporary Art Award in 2013 and was a finalist for the Hong Kong Art Prize and the Griffin Art Prize in London that same year.
+Wong was a finalist for the Hong Kong Human Right’s Art Prize in 2017.
+In 2013, she was selected for the artist support programme by Soundpocket, won the Hong Kong Contemporary Art Award and was a finalist in the Hong Kong Art Prize and the Griffin Art Prize in London.